Nivethitha167/Web-development---Practising/README.md

 # Web-development-Practicing
-It contains my try-outs for web development.
+This repository contains my try-outs for web development.